5T33Z0/OC-Little-Translated/F_Desktop_EFIs/README.md

 This section contains generic OpenCore configs for Intel systems based on the work of **Gabriel Luchina** who created EFI folders following the instructions of Dortania's OpenCore install guide.
 I took his concept of base configs, modified and improved it so they work out of the box (hopefully).
 Nevertheless, it's crucial to understand that these configs serve only as a starting point for your system to get up and running with OpenCore.

 ## New approach: generating EFIs from `config.plist`
-Instead of downloading pre-configured and possibly outdated OpenCore EFI folders from the internet, you can use OpenCore Auxiliary Tools ([**OCAT**](https://github.com/ic005k/OCAuxiliaryTools#readme)) to generate the whole EFI folder based on the config.plists included in the app's database.
+Instead of downloading pre-configured and possibly outdated OpenCore EFI folders from the internet, you can use OpenCore Auxiliary Tools ([**OCAT**](https://github.com/ic005k/OCAuxiliaryTools#readme)) to generate the whole EFI folder based on the a config.plist alone.
 This way, you always have the latest version of OpenCore, the config, kexts and drivers.

-Included are about 40 base configs for Intel systems, covering a wide range of supported Desktop CPUs (1st to 10th Gen), vendors and chipsets.
-Laptop configs are omitted because there are way too many variables to consider to get it working flawlessly which is beyond the scope of what's possible here.
+I've created about 40 base configs for Intel systems, covering a wide range of supported Desktop CPUs (1st to 10th Gen), vendors and chipsets.
+Laptop configs are omitted because there are way too many variables to consider to get it working flawlessly which is beyond the scope of what's possible with this method.

 **No AMD?** Since configs for AMD systems also require many customizations before deployment (Kernel Patches, MMIO Whitelist, etc.), AMD templates have been removed from OCAT's database entirely.

 ### Included Files and Settings
-- **Base configs** for Intel Desktop and High End Desktop CPUs with variations for Dell, Sony, HP and other Board/Chipsets (no Laptops!)
+- [**Config Templates**](https://github.com/5T33Z0/OC-Little-Translated/tree/main/F_Desktop_EFIs/Config_Templates) for Intel Desktop and High End Desktop CPUs with variations for Dell, Sony, HP and other Board/Chipsets (no Laptops!)
 - **Required SSDT** Hotpatches for each CPU family (some are disabled – check before deployment!)
 - **Necessary Quirks** for each CPU Family (also available as Presets inside of OCAT)
 - **Device Properties** for each platform (mostly Framebuffer Patches for: iGPU only, iGPU+dGPU and GPU only)